 Breed, gender, neutered versus sexually intact, and lifestyle are all important considerations when choosing an optimal nutrient profile.
-Body weight is not nearly as important as body condition score, and your veterinarian can help you understand where your dog stands.
+Body weight is not nearly as important as body condition score (BCS), and your veterinarian can help you understand where your dog stands.
 Obesity is the single most common preventable disease of dogs across all ages.
 At least two-thirds of dogs are overweight, and one-third of them are obese.
-Obesity is defined as more than 20% above ideal body weight.
-That means that a Labrador retriever who should weigh 55 pounds (25 Kg) is obese if she weighs 66 pounds (30 Kg) or more.
+Obesity is defined as weighing more than 20% above ideal body weight.
+That means that a Labrador Retriever who should weigh 55 pounds (25 kg) is obese if she weighs 66 pounds (30 kg) or more.
 This is a more common than you might think.

-Unless your dog is engaged in activities that consume large numbers of calories—service dog, agility competition, endurance activities—it is very important to match caloric density and intake to lifestyle and even to breed.
+Unless your dog is engaged in activities that consume large numbers of calories - working dog, agility competition, endurance activities - it is very important to match caloric density and intake to lifestyle and even to breed.
 Most dogs are actually minimally active.
-Approximately 22% of dog owners take their dogs out for exercise fewer than 3 hours per week.
+Studies have shown that approximately 22% of dog owners take their dogs out for exercise fewer than 3 hours per week and 40% of dog owners do not take their dogs for walks at all.
 Solitary dogs are less active than dogs housed in a group, and large dogs tend to be less active than small dogs.
 In addition, dogs living outdoors have different energy requirements than their couch-potato cousins.

 What nutrients and other nutritional factors are most important for my healthy young adult dog?